-- Corporations and partnerships can self-certify that they meet the requirements to be treated as QOFs - The IRS released draft Form 8996 with the proposed regulations - Entities that desire to be treated as QOFs must include Form 8996 with their regular tax returns
+- Corporations and partnerships can self-certify that they meet the requirements to be treated as QOFs - The IRS released draft Form 8996 with the proposed regulations - Entities that desire to be treated as QOFs must include Form 8996 with their originally filed tax returns

-Form 89996 (December 2018) Department of the Treasury Internal Revenue Service Name OMB No. 1545-0123 Attachment Sequence No. 996 Employer identification number Part I General Info mation and Certification opportunity fund)?
-Corporation Dartnership lized for the purpose of investing in qualified opportunity zone property ( file this form with your tax return. other than another qualified Yes.
-By checking organizing docume he taxpayer is a Qualified Opportunity Fund? this box, you certify that by the end of the taxpayer's first qualified opporture ants include a statement of the entity's purpose of investing in qualified oppo- qualified opportunity zone business.
+Orm Qualified Opportunity Fund December 2018) So to www.irs.gov/Form8996 for the latest information.
+Hernal Revenue Service Attach to your tax return.
 See instructions.
-No. Go to Part II.
-4 If "Yes" on line 3, list t he first month in which the fund chooses to be a Qualified Opportunity Fund.
-Part II Investment S tandard Calculation - inity zone property held by the taxpayer on the last day of the first 6-month s tax year.
-See instructions if Part I, line 3 is "Yes" 5 6 Total assets held by the taxpayer on the last day of the first 6-month period of the taxpayer's tax year.
-See instructions if Part I, line 3 is "Yes".
-6 7 Divide line 5 by line 6 7 8 Total qualified opportunity zone property held by the taxpayer on the last day of the taxpaye's tax year 8 9 Total assets held by the taxpayer on the last day of the taxpayer's tax year 9 10 art III Qualified Op portunity Fund Average and Penalty 1 Add lines 7 and 10 .
-11 2 Divide line 11 by 2.0.
-S See instructions if Part I, line 3 is "Yes" 12 3 Is line 12 equal to or m nore than .90?
+Attachment Sequence No. 996 lame Employer identification number Pa General Information and Certification Type of taxpayer Is the taxpayer opportunity fund organized for the purpose of investing in qualified opportunity zone property ( other than another qualified No. STOP.
+I Do not file this form with your tax return. ine 3.
+3 3 Is this the first period the taxpayer is a Qualified Opportunity Fund?
 Yes.
-Enter -0- on t his line and file this form with your tax return.
-No. The fund has failed to maintain the investment standard.
-Complete Part IV to figure the 1 penalty from line 8 of Part IV on this line, and file this form with your tax 13
+By checking this box, you certify that by the end of the taxpayer's first qualified opportunity fund year, the taxpayer' organizing documents include a statement of the entity's purpose of investing in qualified opportunity zone property and the description of the qualified opportunity zone business.
+See instructions.
+4 No. Go to Pa art II.
+I, list the first month in which the fund chooses to be a Qualified Opportunity Fund. ent Standard Calculation - 5 pportunity zone property held by the taxpayer on the last day of the first 6-month payer's tax year.
+See instructions if Part I, line 3 is "Yes" 5 6 Total assets held d by the taxpayer on the last day of the first 6-month period of the taxpayer's tax stions if Part I, line 3 is "Yes" 6 ine 6 7 year pportunity zone property held by the taxpayer on the last day of the taxpaye's tax 8 by the taxpayer on the last day of the taxpayer's tax year 10 d Opportunity Fund Average and Penalty 11 Add lines 7 and 10 11 2 Divide line 11 by 2.0.
+See instructions if Part I, line 3 is "Yes" 12 No. The fund O- on this line and file this form with your tax return, If has failed to maintain the investment standard.
+Complete Part IV to figure the First the penalty from line 8 of Part IV on this line, and file this form with your tax 13